 - Major scale, or Ionian mode.
 So we play the scale up and down, one octave, with the corresponding arpeggio.
 If it is C major, we play the scale up and down, and then the arpeggio, which would be C-E-G-B-C going up, and C-B-G-E-C going down.

-The next would be the Dorian mode, which includes a flatted 3rd and 7th.
+- The next would be the Dorian mode, which includes a flatted 3rd and 7th.
 So we would have the minor dorian mode of the scale, plus it’s arpeggio (C-Eb-G-Bb-C).
 Musical U has a great guide to the Dorian mode, check it out!

 With these four modes, we can pretty much get through any jazz tune without problems!